sarimnadeem09/sarimnadeem09/README.md

 - 👋 Hi, I’m @sarimnadeem09
 - 👀 I’m interested in AI and data science
-- 🌱 I’m currently learning Panda
+- 🌱 I’m currently learning web dev.
 - 💞️ I’m looking to collaborate on a project of web scraping  or pure python fundamental
 - 📫 How to reach me message
 - 😄 Pronouns: he/ him